unChaz/sci-fi-5e/docs/classes/evangelist.md

 ## Evangelist Colleges

-### College of Lore
+### College of Journalism

-Evangelists of the College of Lore know something about most things, collecting bits of knowledge from sources as diverse as scholarly blogs and white papers.
-These evangelists use their gifts to hold audiences spellbound.
-When the applause dies down, the audience members might find themselves questioning everything they held to be true, from their faith to the loyalty of their organization.
+Journalists are always out to get the big scoop.
+Whether it's to witness and document a big discovery, expose the corruption of a polititian, or simply to document the life of a spacer, Journalists always have the camera running.

-The loyalty of these evangelists lies in the pursuit of beauty and truth, not in fealty to a monarch or following the tenets of a sect.
-A noble who keeps such a evangelist as a herald or advisor knows that the evangelist would rather be honest than politic.
+The loyalty of these evangelists lies in the pursuit of beauty and truth, not in fealty to a corporation or government.

-The college's members gather in libraries and sometimes in actual colleges, complete with classrooms and dormitories, to share their lore with one another.
-They also meet at festivals or affairs of state, where they can expose corruption, unravel lies, and poke fun at self-important figures of authority.
+Some Journalists work freelance, while others may report to a specific news site on the web.

 #### Bonus Proficiencies